-DHSS assignments and activities that are explicitly planned, developed, and taught with the aim of engaging with, and enhancing, critical and active opportunities for meaning making, are able to explore new modalities and invitations for accessing and developing knowledge.
-DHSS can then help students (and researchers) come to know in ways in which traditional research and learning may not be able achieve (Marres 2017, Mortara et al. 2014, Ng 2015).
-In this sense, DHSS can provide opportunities for reflective problem-posing critical literacy (Freire 2006) and greater pedagogical opportunities for community engagement across and beyond our digital world.
+DHSS assignments and activities that are explicitly planned, developed, and taught with the aim of engaging with, and enhancing, critical and active opportunities for meaning making in and with the digital world are able to explore new modalities and invitations for accessing and developing knowledge.
+DHSS can then help students (and researchers) come to know in ways that traditional research and learning may not be able achieve (Marres 2017, Mortara et al. 2014, Ng 2015).
+In this way, DHSS can provide opportunities for reflective problem-posing critical literacy (Freire 2006) and greater opportunities for accessing knowledge and engaging with community across and beyond our digital world.

-To engage in the Digital Humanities and Social Sciences is thus to engage in the Humanities and Social Sciences differently, perhaps more interactively, perhaps more visually, perhaps more connectedly, because of our explicit use of tools, sources, and platforms enabled by the digital.
+To engage in the Digital Humanities and Social Sciences is thus to engage in the Humanities and Social Sciences differently, perhaps more interactively, perhaps more visually, perhaps more connectedly, because of the ways we are exploring meaning by using tools, sources, and platforms enabled by the digital.

 Our project, as well as the projects and scholars we have drawn inspiration and examples from, align with the meaning-making approach to DHSS.
-That is, in this Instructor’s Guide, we are not interested in Humanities and Social Sciences computing – we are not developing code nor building elaborate backend databases.
-Instead, we are exploring what can be done with digital materials in ways that allow us to understand and think through ideas, cultures, experiences, texts, documents, and images differently than analogue engagements alone.
+That is, in this Instructor’s Guide, we have not focused on Humanities and Social Sciences computing – we have not developed code nor built elaborate databases.
+Instead, we have explored what can be done with digital materials in ways that allow us to understand and think through ideas, cultures, experiences, texts, documents, and images differently than analogue engagements alone.
 To ask and answer “research questions that cannot be reduced to a single genre, medium, discipline, or institution” (Burdick et al. 2012).